 According to his corporate bio page, FedEx Chairman and CEO Frederick W. Smith was an officer in the U.S. Marine Corps for four years, from 1966 to 1970.

 Hicks attended West Point for his undergraduate degree and served in the U.S. Army, according to Veterans Advantage.

-Prior to joining CNH in January of 2021 he was CEO at Polaris Industries Inc., served as a United States naval officer, according to his Polaris bio.
-Following his service, he held roles at defense companies including United Technologies Corporation, Danaher Corp. and Allied Signal Corp., which became Honeywell International, Inc.
+Prior to joining CNH in January of 2021 he was CEO at Polaris Industries Inc., and he held roles at defense companies including United Technologies Corporation, Danaher Corp. and Allied Signal Corp., which became Honeywell International, Inc.